IsaiahRn/recruitment-backend/README.md

 - Super Admin

 It is built as a Spring Boot + Kotlin service with PostgreSQL as the primary database, Redis for caching/session-related concerns, and optional Kafka for asynchronous application lifecycle events.

-The current design follows one important rule:

-- API success depends on **database success**
-- API success does **not** depend on Kafka success

-That means:
-- if the database write succeeds, the API should return success
-- Kafka is treated as event propagation, not the main transaction boundary

 ---

 ## Features and User Flows